 Additionally, to remove the apt-cache,

 $ sudo apt-get autoremove

-Important Things To Do After Installing Ubuntu 18.04
+Essential Things To Do After Installing Ubuntu 20.04 Focal Fossa

-As we see, setting up your Linux machine after installing the latest Ubuntu 18.04 LTS Bionic Beaver distribution is equally important and simple.
-Furthermore, if you decide to try out the ever-growing popular distro Linux Mint 19, you can check out our article to try out the important things to do after installing Linux Mint 19.
+As we see, setting up your Linux machine after installing the latest Ubuntu 20.04 LTS Focal Fossa distribution is equally important and straightforward.
+Furthermore, if you decide to try out the ever-growing popular distro Linux Mint, you can check out our article to try out the essential things to do after installing Linux Mint.

 If you want to know more or you need help with any other Linux distributions after installing it in your system, feel free to use the comment section below.